fruzelee/friends/README.md

 **Friends** is a native Android app for Android Responsive UI that fetches and displays a grid of 10 Users from https://randomuser.me.

-#Specifications
+# Specifications

-• Used Android Studio to create the project.\n
+1. Used Android Studio to create the project.
-• Target Sdk is Android 11.\n
+2. Target Sdk is Android 11.
-• Kotlin is used as code in to the app.
+3. Kotlin is used as code in to the app.
+4. Follows MVVM architecture pattern.
-• Code maintains best practices & solid principle guideline.
+5. Code maintains best practices & solid principle guideline.
-• Used standard Human Interface Guidelines to design the app.
+6. Used standard Human Interface Guidelines to design the app.
-• App is work in Landscape mode too.
+7. App is work in Landscape mode too.
-• Added comments on Code where necessary.
+8. Added comments on Code where necessary.
-• Avoid third-party libraries but used some necessary e.g, Retrofit for Network call etc.
+9. Avoid third-party libraries but used some necessary e.g, Retrofit for Network call etc.

 # External Libraries